CleanCut/rusty_engine/scenarios/road_race.md

     * Add the ability to pause and resume the game
     * Collect points for every obstacle that you pass, display the score in the corner during the game, add an end screen showing the final score.
     * Instead of ignoring obstacles that collide with each other, take one of the colliding items and set it to a new random starting position.
-    * Make it so you can't hit the same obstacle twice
+    * Make it so you can't hit the same obstacle twice (currently if you wiggle back and forth you can run into the same obstacle multiple times)